MultitrackStudio Multitrack Recording Software

 Tapping a marker

-It's not possible to change the transport position while recording, in order to avoid doing that accidentally.
+• You can't change the transport position while recording, to avoid accidental changes.

 Scrolling a list